WFRT/verif/README.rst

 NetCDF-based  input
 ---------------------
 For larger datasets, the files in NetCDF are much quicker to read.
-The following dimensions and variables are understood by ``verif``:
+The following dimensions, variables, and attributes are understood by ``verif``:

 .. code-block:: bash

    netcdf format {
-   dimensions :
+   dimensions:
       time = UNLIMITED;
-         time:standard_name = "time" ;
-         time:units = "seconds since 1970-01-01 00:00:00 +00:00" ;
       lead_time  = 48;
       location = 10;
       ensemble = 21;
       threshold = 11;
       quantile = 11;
    variables:
+      int time(time);                                     // Valid time of forecast initialization in
+                                                          // number of seconds since 1970-01-01 00:00:00 +00:00
-      int time(time);                                     // Valid time of forecast initialization float lead_time(lead_time);                         // Number of hours since forecast init int location(location);                             // Id for each station location float threshold(threshold);
+      float lead_time(lead_time);                         // Number of hours since forecast init int location(location);                             // Id for each station location float threshold(threshold);